nickng9/nickng9/README.md

 ### I'm a Student, Developer and Designer!

-- 🔭 I just finished my first coding ourse: SYDE 121 Digital Computation!
+- 🔭 I just finished my first coding course: SYDE 121 Digital Computation!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects and learn more!